Skip to content

 Note that the blocking time of the task with the lowest priority is 0 in all cases.
 Using the generalized schedulability test, validate the schedulability of this task set.

-PIP Implementation in Keil RTX5: data structures
+PIP Implementation in Zephyr RTOS: data structures

 Exercice 5

-For implementing the Priority Inheritance Protocol, the following changes are required in the kernel:
+To implement the Priority Inheritance Protocol, the following changes are required in the kernel:

-• Inheritance: Each mutex keeps track of the thread holding the mutex
+• Inheritance: Each mutex keeps track of the thread holding the mutex.

-• Transitivity: Each thread keeps track of the mutex in which it is blocked
+• Transitivity: Each thread keeps track of the mutex in which it is blocked.

 Exercice 6